 Brian is originally from Vancouver Island in British Columbia, Canada.
 He has a BA (Honours) in Geography from the University of Victoria, Canada, an MA in Geography from the University of Western Ontario, Canada, and a PhD from the Institute of Hazard, Risk, and Resilience (part of the Geography Department) at Durham University, UK.
-He is presently a Lecturer at the University of Melbourne.
+He is presently a Senior Lecturer at the University of Melbourne.
 Before coming to the University of Melbourne, he held a Postdoctoral Researcher position at the UNESCO Centre for Water at the University of Dundee, UK.

 Brian’s research explores the topics of water, risk, scientific knowledge, expertise, and sustainable development.
 His recent research emphasises the role of scientific knowledge in environmental governance, situating the work at the science-society interface.
 He explores the (often) hidden power embedded in the knowledge that informs governance, most often relating to water and flood management.
 He is an applied social scientist with interest in the geographies of risk, culture, and development.
 He uses environmental controversies as entry points to examinations of the prevailing or dominant knowledges that inform policy and practice.
 He employs mixed methods, primarily qualitative, to engage with knowledge construction, calculation, and transfer in both developing and developed world contexts.
 His research is situated in multiple contexts (i.e., Australia, Cambodia, Canada, the UK, and Bangladesh) and across multiple scales.